cimi/d3-flame-graphs/README.md

 ## How was this made?

 This plugin was built using gulp and coffeescript.
-The build code needs serious refactoring as the demo page needs to be separated from the plugin distributable build.

 ## API Reference